 The Trap House creates representations of real life – however, the event organisers choose what represents substance use by relying on stereotypes and metaphors (Linnemann et al., 2013), with “each room representing a different scene in the life of a drug abuser” (CNS Maryland, 2019).
 Media accounts only interview those directly involved with the event, including former substance users, who speak in support of the program.
 Those who may disagree with this dramatization are not provided a platform.

 On social media, reviews of the “Haunted Trap House’ are positive, and affirm the anti-substance use message.
 One visitor notes, “I think it really is great opportunity to teach our middle school children the dangers of hard drugs, before they are exposed to situations themselves” (Haunted Trap House, 2019).
 The prisoners used in the event also served as the target of advice, rather than source of information from their own experience, with one visitor explaining that “My favorite part was telling the actual inmate that was in there for 18 months because of DUI that I am almost 5 years (sober).
 I told him that he will be strong enough to stay sober if he really wanted to.
 That part really pulled at my heart strings” (Haunted Trap House, 2019).
 There is no coverage of racialized people speaking about the school-to-prison pipeline and legacies continuing from segregated schools.
-While relevant, accounts of the school-to-prison pipeline by Black students, such as one provided Theron (a Maryland student who participated in research about education), are omitted from the event: “… sometimes we get looked at different by our White or Caucasian teachers, but we also get looked at by police watching you while you on your way to school thinking you have something on you because you Black and you a male.
+While relevant, accounts of the school-to-prison pipeline by Black students, such as one provided by Theron (a Maryland student who participated in research about education), are omitted from the event: “… sometimes we get looked at different by our White or Caucasian teachers, but we also get looked at by police watching you while you on your way to school thinking you have something on you because you Black and you a male.
 They stereotype us a lil too much but that’s something that’s never going to change…” (Grace and Nelson, 2018).

 Discussion and Conclusion